 This is a pass or fail course.
 Students who complete required internship hours within the semester, complete all written work by the stated deadlines, attend required meetings on time and receive a satisfactory evaluation from his/her internship supervisor will receive a grade of “pass.”

-Interested students who meet criteria should contact the Internship Coordinator.
-They will be required to fill out an application to receive credit for the internship.
+Interested students who meet criteria and have secured an Internship for an upcoming semester should contact the Undergraduate Director.
+They will be required to fill out the FRSC 493 Internship Contract to receive credit for the internship.

 Check out this guide put together by our Career Services Liaison, Jorge Piocuda!